Witiko/scm-at-arqmath3/paper/main.md

 Math StackExchange

 :   The Math StackExchange collection v1.2 (MSE)[^mse1.3] provided by the
-    organizers of the ARQMath-2 lab [@behrooz2021overview] contains 2,466,080
+    organizers of the ARQMath-2 lab [@behrooz2021overview, Section 3] contains
-    posts from the Math StackExchange question answering website in HTML5 with math formulae in LaTeX.
+    2,466,080 posts from the Math StackExchange question answering website in HTML5 with math formulae in LaTeX.

- [^mse1.3]: An improved Math Stack Exchange collection v1.3 was made available by the organizers of the ARQMath-3 lab, which we did not use due to time constraints.
+ [^mse1.3]: An improved Math Stack Exchange collection v1.3 was made available by the organizers of the ARQMath-3 lab [@behrooz2022overview, Section 3], which we did not use due to time constraints.

 ArXMLiv